hpi-swa-teaching/MarkdownEditor/README.md

 ## Features

 The editor works like a normal workspace, but highlights the Markdown as you type.
 You can save the text as usual and also copy into and from the window.
 It is by no means feature complete.
-But the aspects we included, are conforming to the [Commonmark Spec Version 0.3](https://spec.commonmark.org/) [Width Github flavoured Additions](https://github.github.com/gfm/).
+But the aspects we included, are conforming to the [Commonmark Spec Version 0.3](https://spec.commonmark.org/) [with Github flavoured Additions](https://github.github.com/gfm/).

 - [x] Realtime syntax highlighting
 - [x] ATX-Headings